In the previous posts, we talked about constants and variables, as well as conditionals and loops.

 Today, we focused on the basic idea of what a function is.

-There is actually much more to say about functions, such as parameters, return values, scope, and how functions help structure large programs.
-But if I try to include everything in one post, it will become too long, so I will stop here for today.
+There is actually much more to say about functions, such as parameters, return values, scope, pure functions, side effects, callbacks, and how functions help structure large programs.
+But if we try to include everything at once, the topic becomes too heavy.
+For now, it is enough to understand the main purpose.

-A function is a named unit of work that takes input, follows a defined process, and returns a result.
+A function is a named unit of work that takes input, follows a defined process, and may return a result.

-A function hides complicated internal steps and lets us use it through a simple input and output rule, much like using a microwave.
+A function hides complicated internal steps and lets us use them through a simple rule, much like using a microwave.

 Inside a function, fixed rules can be handled with constants, changing state with variables, choices with conditionals, and repeated work with loops.